top of page

 (7) POST-TRAUMATIC GROWTH

-"The normal response to trauma is not PTSD but resilience."
+"The normal response to trauma is not PTSD.
+The normal response to trauma is resilience."

 Post-traumatic growth was introduced by Richard Tedeschi and Lawrence Calhoun in